Canon 1300D vs D30

 Studio photographers will appreciate that the Canon D30 (unlike the 1300D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1300D and the Canon D30 have been discontinued, but can regularly be found used on eBay.
-The Canon D30 was replaced by the Canon D60, while the 1300D was followed by the Canon 2000D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Both the 1300D and the D30 have been discontinued, but can regularly be found used on ebay.
+The D30 was replaced by the Canon D60, while the 1300D was followed by the Canon 2000D.
+Further information on the features and operation of the 1300D and D30 can be found, respectively, in the Canon 1300D Manual (free pdf) or the online Canon D30 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1300D or the Canon D30 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.